 This kural means that virtue is having a spotless mind.
 If a person does not have a pure heart, anything else they do is vain and only for pretence.

-Consider a person who volunteers for a cause.
-If they had done this for fame or to brag about it, karma does not give them much brownie points though they helped someone.
+Consider a person who volunteers for a cause just to brag about it and/or create a good image of themselves in public.
+Karma does not give them much brownie points though they helped someone.
 If they harboured negative emotions like jealousy, pride, greed or vengeance, they are not completely virtuous.
 No matter what good deeds they do, their negative thoughts will consume the benefits of their deeds.

 To be happy and successful, the basic thing we need is to be virtuous and have a clear conscience.
 The formula is very simple indeed.
 If we get this right, life will shower us with good fortune.
 After all, as we sow, so shall we reap.